What you need to know about high-dose MDMA pills

-Methylenedioxymethamphetamine (MDMA) is a chemical stimulant, and the active ingredient in ecstasy.
-It’s also known as ecstasy, E, molly, mandy, pingers.
+Methylenedioxymethamphetamine (MDMA) is a chemical stimulant, also known as ecstasy, E, molly, mandy, pingers.
 MDMA has a reputation for being a ‘safer’ drug, but it’s important to remember there’s no such thing as safe drug use – you should always approach MDMA with caution.

 For one thing, the strength of MDMA can vary quite a bit, and over the past few festival seasons there have been instances of high-dose MDMA pills being sold across the country.
 KnowYourStuffNZ has a helpful resource to assist in identifying these.

 A common dose of MDMA is around 80-120 milligrams, depending on factors like someone’s weight.
 High-dose pills usually contain up to three doses in a single pill.
 Doses over 150 milligrams are considered high, because this the upper limit used in human studies within clinical settings.

 What are the risks of high-dose MDMA pills?

 While a common dose of MDMA already poses some risks, a high-dose greatly increases the chance of serious harm or overdose.
 Often people don’t realise they have a high-dose pill and they end up taking multiple pills at a time.

 There’s always a chance the amount of MDMA can vary from pill to pill, even within the same batch.
 The time from taking it, to feeling the effects, can also vary significantly from person to person.
 Re-dosing should always be avoided.